Code-Institute-Submissions/vgopal02-Grannys-Garden/README.md

 ### Origin of the game

-Granny's Garden is a logic game based on the educational adventure game created for the British BBC Micro computer, released in 1983.
+Granny's Garden is a logic game based on the educational adventure game created for the British BBC Microcomputer, released in 1983.
 You can read more about it on [Wikipedia](https://en.wikipedia.org/wiki/Granny%27s_Garden).

 # How to play